timfulker/musobuddy/documentation/BETA_TESTING_GUIDE.md

 ## Business Integration Testing

 ### 11. Real-World Workflow
-**What to test:** Complete business scenarios
-**How to test:**
+**What to test:** Complete business scenarios with AI assistance **How to test:**
-1. Simulate a complete booking process: enquiry → booking → contract → performance → invoice → payment
+1. Simulate a complete booking process: AI inquiry parsing → booking → AI quote generation → contract → performance → invoice → payment tracking
-2. Test handling difficult client scenarios
+2. Test the AI pricing system with your actual rates and travel costs
+3. Use AI email responses for different client scenarios
+4. Test subscription management and payment processing
-3. Create typical monthly business volume
+5. Create typical monthly business volume using AI assistance
-4. Use your actual business information where safe
+6. Use your actual business information where safe

 **What to report:**
-- Does this workflow match your real business process?
+- Does the AI-enhanced workflow match your real business process?
-- What steps are missing from your typical workflow?
+- How much time does the AI assistance save compared to manual methods?
+- Are the AI-generated quotes accurate for your business model?
 - Would this save you time compared to current methods?
 - What's the biggest improvement over your current system?